 Wilkes University reserves the right to decline an applicant, or rescind an acceptance for an applicant, who omits or falsifies any information or documents during their application process.

-If you have attended a college or university, an official transcript(s) is required from the institution(s):
+If you have attended a college or university, an official transcript(s) is required from the institution(s): *Syllabi may be required to determine transfer credits*

 Students who attended a college/university within the US are required to transfer credits from the college/university and must submit an official transcript to Wilkes University from the college/university.
 Please contact the institution's registrar's office to submit a transcript request.
 Transcripts must be received from the college/university, not the student, in order to be considered official.